- April 3, 2022–April 15, 2022

 Theme and Highlights

-There is an old Dutch saying, "God created the earth, but the Dutch created the Netherlands."
-This is a blended educational and cultural trip that explores how the Dutch made the Netherlands, offers some of the best sightseeing in the country, and gives participants the opportunity to experience Dutch life from hotels in the historic city centers of Leiden and Zwolle.
+This is a blended educational and cultural trip that explores how the Dutch made the Netherlands, offers some of the best sightseeing in the country, and gives participants the opportunity to experience Dutch life from hotels in the historic city centers of Leiden and Zwolle!

-Throughout this tour we learn that much of this productive, low-lying country only exists due to the water management of its drained and flood-prone lands.
-To bring this point home, we will visit new and old engineering feats such as the 17th and 20th Century land reclamation projects, ancient occupation mounds (terpen), water storage schemes at Kinderdijk, river harnessing efforts, the Deltaworks and other coastal defenses.
+Throughout this tour we learn that much of this country exists due to the water management of its flood-prone lands.
+We will visit new and old engineering feats such as ancient occupation mounds (terpen), water storage schemes at Kinderdijk, river harnessing efforts, the Deltaworks and other coastal defenses.

-Our travels (see map below; click on map to enlarge image) will take us from Middelburg in the south to Groningen in the north, starting from our home bases in Leiden and Zwolle.
+Our travels (see map below; click on map to enlarge image) will take us from Middelburg in the south to Groningen in the north.
 All of our excursions will include opportunities to sample diverse Dutch cuisine.
 Your evenings and free days can be spent enjoying shopping, museums, and the wonderful restaurants and pubs of Leiden and Zwolle.

 Henk Aay is Calvin professor of geography and environmental studies emeritus and Senior Research Fellow at the Van Raalte Institute at Hope College, where he focuses on Dutch American history and culture.
 He grew up in the Netherlands, is fluent in Dutch, and has spent a number of semesters doing research in the country.